Courses

 NRES 111

-Natural Resource Conservation in Society
+Wildlife and Natural Resource Conservation

 Explore and distinguish the values, civics, and stewardship of natural resource conservation in agricultural and natural ecosystems.
 Examine the philosophies of ecosystem services and stewardship within a dynamic human dominated world.
 Students will discuss and critically analyze current issues related to conservation of natural resources.